Cycling Federation’s trial offer to Bihar teen who biked 1,200 km is the worst kind of insensitivity

 Firstly, she did what she did because she had nowhere else to turn too.
 If the governments at the state level and the Centre had planned this lockdown better, she would not have had to put her life on the line.
 The migrants have been trapped – with no food, no money, no accommodation and no way to get back home.
 There is still no clear plan in place.
 It might not even be wrong to say that Jyoti got lucky to survive this ordeal – if she had known that a prize awaited her at the end of the ordeal would she have cycled faster?

-Secondly, Jyoti had to go through this horrific experience because of India’s ill-conceived total lockdown and not because she’s aspiring to be a professional cyclist.
+Secondly, Jyoti had to go through this horrific experience because of India’s ill-conceived total lockdown and not because she’s aspiring to be a professional cyclist (perhaps that is why she turned down the offer).
 By offering a trial, India and the cycling federation has shown how it will do anything for good PR.
-It might turn out to be great for Jyoti but there is a way and a mechanism in place to earn a trial, this is not it.
+There is a way and a mechanism in place to earn a trial, this is not it.
 This should not be it.
 So many Indians cycle all day because of their job requirements, so does that now mean the Cycling Federation might offer trials to them all?

 Thirdly, the Cycling Federation is only doing what it has learned from Sports Minister Kiren Rijiju and the BJP government.
 It is said that imitation is the sincerest form of flattery and after Rijiju starting doling out trials to random viral sensations, it is only apt that other Federations will follow suit.